Bicentennial Capitol Mall State Park: Description

+Bicentennial Capitol Mall State Park provides views of the Tennessee State Capitol.

-The 19 acre park is the smallest of Tennessee's state parks.
-Modeled on the National Mall in Washington, D.C., it features design elements that provide visitors with information on Tennessee's history, natural features, attractions, landmarks, and musical heritage.
+Bicentennial Capitol Mall State Park is managed by the Bureau of Conservation division of the Tennessee Department of Environment and Conservation, along with all of Tennessee's 65 state parks.
+Since 1998, the State Capitol Commission has been in charge of monuments and memorials at the park.
+The 19 acre park is the smallest state park in Tennessee.
+Modeled on the National Mall in Washington, D.C., the landscaped park features design elements and symbols that provide visitors with information on Tennessee's history, natural features, attractions, landmarks, and musical heritage.
+The park's architects' stated theme was "the land, the people, and the music of Tennessee".
 It incorporates a number of Classical Greek, Baroque, and Beaux-Arts influences.
-The park has its borders defined by Jefferson Street on the north, James Robertson Parkway on the south, 6th Avenue North on the east, and 7th Avenue North on the west.
-It is situated directly north of the hill that contains the Tennessee State Capitol, which is distinctly visible from the park.
+The mall is bordered by Jefferson Street and the Germantown Historic District on the north, James Robertson Parkway on the south, 6th Avenue North on the east, and 7th Avenue North on the west.
+On-street parking is provided along 6th and 7th Avenues for visitors to the mall and other nearby locations, and the entire park is easily accessible by foot or bike.
+It is situated directly north-northwest of the hill that contains the Tennessee State Capitol, which is located across James Robertson Parkway and is distinctly visible from the park.
+It is considered an extension of the capitol grounds, and designed to integrate seamlessly into the surrounding cityscape.
 The Nashville Farmers' Market is to the park's immediate west.
 The Tennessee State Museum is located directly west of the park's north end, and the Tennessee State Library and Archives is east of the north end.
-A number of state office buildings are also located nearby.
+Multiple state office buildings are also located nearby.
+Both sides of the mall are lined with tulip poplars, Tennessee's state tree, and all trees and shrubs in the park are native to Tennessee.